jcaip/jcaip.github.io/_posts/2017-04-08-CICD-on-AWS.md

 You may have to restart the AWS instances for the user group changes to take place.

-Next access your Jenkins page by going to http://your_server_public_DNS:8080 If you are unable to connect to the Jenkins page make sure that the Security Group settings are correct.
+Next access your Jenkins page by going to http://your_server_public_DNS:8080

+If you are unable to connect to the Jenkins page make sure that the Security Group settings are correct.
-You'll have to enter the password located at /var/lib/jenkins/secrets/initialAdminPassword and then create a user account.
+You'll have to enter the password located at **/var/lib/jenkins/secrets/initialAdminPassword** on the AWS instance and then create a user account.

 You should be prompted to install plugins at this point.
 Installing just the suggested plugins should be fine.